submariner-io/submariner-website/src/content/development/contribution-guide/_index.en.md

 Submariner's release is automated to a great extent.
 [The release process documentation] explains the details of a release.
 The release automation is maintained in the [releases repository].
 It also hosts `subctl` binaries for all released versions.
+Code is frozen during releases: no PRs unrelated to the release can be merged to the branch being released.

 ## Bugs, Tasks and Epics